 There are, broadly, three different types of business process improvement software, each with their own pros and cons.
 Process mapping and analysis software, such as Skore, process measurement software and automation software.
-In this article we will explore of each of these as well as general purpose diagramming software.
+In this article we will explore each of these as well as general purpose diagramming software.

 By breaking process improvement software down into these groups we hope it will make it easier for you to understand the benefits of each type.